eric-ai-lab/MultipanelVQA/README.md

 ### Step 1: Preparing the Model Loader

 1. Navigate to `./inference/models` and create a Python file named `load_MODEL.py`, where `MODEL` is the name of the model you're evaluating.
+In the same directory, we provided example scripts of how we load the models that are evaluated in the paper.

 2. In this file, load your model and define a function `call_model(image_file, prompt)` that will return a prediction for the given image and prompt.

    ```python